prof. Liv Veldeman (MD, PhD)

 Clinical Postdoctoral Mandate of Foundation against Cancer (Stichting tegen Kanker)

-Assistant Professor (UGent, Dept. of Human Structure and Repair)
+Associate Professor at the Dept. of Human Structure and Repair (UGent)

 Research focus